Why nationalities matter as US braces for migration surge

 Now, people come from dozens of countries, with large showings from Peru, Venezuela, Haiti, India, Russia and elsewhere.
 Only about a third are from Mexico — down from 85% in 2011.

-When the Title 42 restrictions expire May 11 — along with the COVID-19 public health emergency — more people are expected to arrive.
+With the expiration on May 11 of Title 42 — which suspended migrants’ rights to asylum to prevent the spread of COVID-19 — more people are expected to arrive.

 Illegal crossings tumbled after President Joe Biden announced asylum restrictions in January, but they have risen since mid-April.
 Brandon Judd, president of the National Border Patrol Council, said they have been hovering around 7,200 daily, up from about 5,200 in March.